mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 mudoger eukaryotic module 2 -f ~/path/to/concoct/bin/fasta/file -o /path/to/output/folder
 ```
+* The `/path/to/concoct/bin/fasta/file` indicates the path to the bin file
+* The `/path/to/output/folder` indicates the path to the output directory where the output folders of the eukaryotic module 2 will fall

 After the end of the second step the output folder contains the results from **GeneMark-ES**, **MAKER2**, **BUSCO** and **EukCC** tools:

 The results of **GeneMark-ES** tool are located in the `/path/to/output/folder/output/gmhmm.mod` file